 Two-layer PCBs are manufactured on a solid substrate with laminated copper on both sides of the board.
 The copper layers are etched to form conductive pads and traces, and vias and mounting holes are typically drilled between layers.
 These boards won’t make use of complex routing methodologies like differential pairs or HDI routing.
 After etching conductive traces, a solder mask is placed over the conductors.

 Preparing a two-sided PCB for manufacturing requires many of the same tools that are required for the most complex circuit boards.
-No matter the number of layers, you’ll still need to clearly define your stackup, drill sizes, materials used to build the board, and generate Gerber files for your layers.
+No matter the number of layers in the Printed Circuit Board, you’ll still need to clearly define your stackup, drill sizes, materials used to build the board, and generate Gerber files for your layers.
 You’ll also need to prepare a bill of materials that details the sourcing information for components in your board.

-Preparing a double sided PCB for manufacturing takes tools that can generate your deliverables in standard file formats.
+Preparing a double sided Printed Circuit Board for manufacturing takes tools that can generate your deliverables in standard file formats.
 Any manufacturer that can accommodate multilayer boards can fabricate a two-layer circuit board and will be able to deliver with fewer manufacturing steps.
 Your circuit board design software plays an important role in streamlining the production process.